 8 Vintage Streamer Patterns for Trout and Salmon

-Mike Valla’s new book, The Classic Streamer Fly Box, is a catalog of essential bucktails and streamers that belongs in every angler’s library
+Mike Valla’s book, The Classic Streamer Fly Box,is a catalog of old-school bucktails and streamers that belongs in any angler’s library

-If you’re fascinated with the different ways that hair, tinsel, and feathers can be arranged on a fishing hook, you’ll want to pick up Mike Valla’s new book, The Classic Streamer Fly Box.
-This valuable reference for tiers is a concise catalog of streamer and bucktail patterns developed over the last century.
+If you’re fascinated with the different ways that hair, tinsel, and feathers can be arranged on a fishing hook, you’ll want to pick up Mike Valla’s book, The Classic Streamer Fly Box.
+This valuable reference for tiers is a catalog of streamers and bucktails developed over the last century.

 The landlocked salmon is found in a number of lakes in Maine, but where it occurs in streams and flowages it is of greatest interest to the fly fisherman.
 They will take a streamer, bucktail, or wet fly when conditions are right. —William J. Schaldach, Currents and Eddies